rwj81/Barbershop/README.md

 ### CSS:

 I utilized two CSS files; One that is completely not my own (normalize.css) and one that is almost entirely my own (style.css).
 I have many class and id selectors.
-Some of these were used to employ flexbox, such as '''.container''' and ‘.one .two .three .four .five .six’.
+Some of these were used to employ flexbox, such as ‘.container’ and ‘.one .two .three .four .five .six’.
 Others were used to attach background images (opensource) via ‘#containerBackground’, ‘#specialsBackground’, ‘#staffBackground’.
 These are just a few examples.

 ### API: